-Johnny Kampis is a content editor and staff writer at Watchdog.org.
-Johnny previously worked in the newspaper industry and as a freelance writer, and has been published in the New York Times, Time.com, FoxNews.com and the Atlanta Journal-Constitution.
+Johnny Kampis is investigative reporter for the Taxpayers Protection Alliance Foundation.
+Previously he was a content editor and staff writer at Watchdog.org, and before that worked in the newspaper industry and as a freelance writer.
+He has been published in the New York Times, Time.com, FoxNews.com and the Atlanta Journal-Constitution.

 He has won about a dozen awards for his reporting, and his investigation into voter fraud in west Alabama helped contribute to the overturning of a mayoral election.
 Kampis has won awards for Freedom of Information and In-Depth News Reporting.
 He previously worked for the Tuscaloosa News and the Decatur Daily.